Azure/azure-iot-middleware-freertos/README.md

 ### MQTT

+THIS FEATURE IS IN PREVIEW AND THE API IS SUBJECT TO CHANGE

 The middleware uses an MQTT abstraction to allow the substitution of the MQTT library.
 The default implementation is the FreeRTOS built [coreMQTT](https://github.com/FreeRTOS/coreMQTT) (see the port implementation [here](https://github.com/Azure/azure-iot-middleware-freertos/tree/main/ports/coreMQTT)).
 If you would like to create a new MQTT abstraction implementation for an MQTT library of your choosing, please complete the interface described [in this header file](https://github.com/Azure/azure-iot-middleware-freertos/blob/main/source/interface/azure_iot_mqtt.h).

 ### Port Application from Azure IoT C SDK